TheDukeDK/devsecops-demo/README.md

 * Jenkins(2.249.3)
 * SonarQube(8.4.2 Community Edition)

 The tools are all demonstrated in a set of Jenkins pipelines.
-At present the focus is on open source tools.
+At present the focus is on open source tools and tools with a free tier usage.
 # DevSecOps Areas
 They are broken into the follwoing categories.

-* Infrastructire As Code(Iac): Checking for security issues and best practice.
+* **Infrastructire As Code(Iac)**: Checking for security issues and best practice.
 Covers K8's Yaml, Helm Charts, Terrafrom and Dockerfiles.

-* Library Scanning: Checking dependencies for security issues.
+* **Library Scanning**: Checking dependencies for security issues.
 Presently covered are .Net Core, NodeJs.
 Java coming soon.

-* Image Scanning: Checking conatiner images for vulnerabilties.
+* **Image Scanning**: Checking conatiner images for vulnerabilties.

 # Documentation
 Each of the categories has its own markdown file explaining the different tools that have been evaluated, the reasoning behind the selection of a specific tool and some pros and cons.
+There are markdown files related to overall observations setting up the demo environemt.

-Additionally there is are markdown files related to overall observations setting up the demo environemt.
+Comments have also been made to the pipeline files to give an overview of usage within the pipelines.

 1. [Setup](docs/setup.md)
 2. [Library Scanning](docs/iac-scanning.md)